 - zSeries z800 or z890, or equivalent

-Encryption Facility for z/OS V1.2 is supported on: /p>
+Encryption Facility for z/OS V1.2 will run on:

 - z/OS V1.6 or higher